Helodus

-Helodus (from ἧλος helos, 'stud' and ὀδούς odoús 'tooth') is an extinct genus of cartilaginous fish from the Upper Devonian through Lower Permian.
-While the type species, H. simplex from the Late Carboniferous (Moscovian ~ 315 million years ago) of England is known from articulated specimens, the rest of the species in this genus are known only from isolated teeth.
-Over seventy species have been attributed to this genus, many of which may be anterior teeth of other cartilaginous fish.
-This makes Helodus as broadly defined a wastebasket taxon.
-Only the type species can be confidently attributed to this genus until articulated remains of other species are found.
-H. simplex was around 30 centimeters (1 foot) long, and males had a large, tooth-bearing clasping organ on their heads.
-The teeth of H. simplex, which were arranged in tooth-whorls, were transitional between elasmobranch-like separated teeth and the tooth plates of living chimaeras.
+Helodus (from ἧλος helos, 'stud' and ὀδούς odoús 'tooth') is an extinct genus of cartilaginous fish, with fossils belonging to the genus identified from the Late Devonian to the Early Permian periods.
+While the type species, H. simplex from the Late Carboniferous (Moscovian ~ 315 million years ago) of England is known from articulated specimens, all other Helodus species are known only from isolated teeth.
+Over 70 species have been attributed to this genus based on these indistinct bead-like teeth, which likely belong to many different unrelated groups of fish in the subclass Holocephali.
+This makes Helodus as broadly defined a wastebasket taxon, and only the type species can be confidently attributed to this genus.
+The genus is the sole member of the family Helodontidae and the order Helodontiformes.

+Helodus simplex grew to around 45 cm in body length, and males had a large, tooth-bearing clasping organ on their heads.
+The teeth of H. simplex, some of which were arranged in tooth whorls, were transitional between separated elasmobranch-like teeth and the tooth plates of living chimaeras.

+Discovery and naming

+The genus Helodus was named by naturalist Louis Agassiz in 1838 to refer to isolated bead-like teeth from the late Paleozoic.
+A fossil preserving the scales and cartilaginous skeleton of H. simplex, which is housed at the Hunterian Museum and Art Gallery, was described in 1890 by James William Davis.
+This specimen originated from Staffordshire, England and was found in an ironstone mine.
+This same locality, termed the Knowles Ironstone, also preserved several more complete specimens which are now housed in the Natural History Museum, London.
+Two other cartilaginous fish tooth morphologies, originally named as the genera Diclitodus and Pleuroplax (sometimes Pleurodus), are now known to belong to the same animal as Helodus simplex because of these skeletal remains.

+The genus name translates to 'stud-toothed' and is derived from the ἧλος or helos, (meaning 'stud'), and ὀδούς or odoús, meaning 'tooth'.